DUNE-DAQ/runconftools/docs/generator_creation.md

 ```

-This is an exampl of generators that uses both `daqconf` and `conffwk` scripts.
+This is an example of a generator that uses both `daqconf` and `conffwk` scripts.
-As you can see, most of the time, it is just changing the reference between the obejcts.
+As you can see, most of the time, it is just changing the reference between the objects.
-The only expection is the `FelixDataSender` class that it's part of the topology description of the connections.
+The only exception is the `FelixDataSender` class that it's part of the topology description of the connections.
-Therefore its obejcts are not duplicated.
+Therefore its objects are not duplicated.